fantik/vue-lock-scroll/readme.md

     reserveScrollBarGap: true
 })
 ```

-`targetElement` - DOM element that can be scrolled
+`targetElement` - DOM element that can be scrolled.

-`reserveScrollBarGap` - add padding to elements in gapedElements string to prevent content jumping on lock/unlock scroll
+`reserveScrollBarGap` - add padding to elements in gapedElements string to prevent content jumping on lock/unlock scroll.

 ** *targetElement required in IOS devices*